benyakirten/recovering-grandeur/README.md

 > yarn build / npm run build
 ### Run your unit tests
 > yarn test:unit / npm run test:unit
+> NOTE: Test development was halted as of beta distro 1 (April 24th) because the vue test utils were not letting me run createLocalVue so I couldn't test any component that used the router.
+Therefore, I stopped developing the tests until this could be resolved.

 ## What is this website?
 It is written to accompany my (at this point) upcoming book, A Brief Recovery.
 The website provides a cursory introduction to the story of the book, but its main emphasis is on its functionality: a 'ghost' that, based on certian criteria and random chance, changes the website.